rbrich/xcikit/README.md

 Render Text & User Interface

 ![Font Texture](http://xci.cz/toolkit/img/xci-text.png)

-*The text on right side was rendered from the texture on left side*
+*The text on the right side was rendered from the texture on the left side*

 Why?